-Cessation or reduction in alcohol use, especially after heavy and prolonged drinking, can lead to alcohol withdrawal.
-One of the most dangerous symptoms of alcohol withdrawal is seizure or death.
-Medical attention should be sought accordingly for alcohol withdrawal.
+Cessation or reduction in alcohol use, especially after a period of heavy and prolonged drinking, can lead to alcohol withdrawal.
+Medical attention should be sought for severe symptoms of alcohol withdrawal.
 Treatment usually involves hospitalization (i.e., inpatient detox) with medication.
 See more concerning treatment here.

 The symptoms of alcohol withdrawal syndrome develop within several hours to a few days after an individual stops drinking.
 These can include: